 NEWBURGH FOOTPATHS – Walk B – The Canal Walk [4km; 2.5 miles]

 We hope this leaflet will encourage people to walk Newburgh’s footpaths for pleasure and recreation.
 Refreshments are available in the village at the Red Lion, the Post Office Tea Rooms and Applecast.

 Take the steps down into Deans Lane and turn left up the hill.
 At the top of the Lane turn left into Back Lane.
-Just past the school take the signposted footpath on your left around or across the field and down to the canal bank.
+Just past the school take the signposted footpath on your left around the field and down to the canal bank.
 Turn right and follow the line of the canal for 200 metres.
 Take the path to your right where the canal narrows and follow this back up across the field to Ash Brow.
 Turn right and return to the Red Lion.

 (1) Extension to Walk B [2.4km; 1.5 miles]